jannis-kiriasis/insured/README.md

 ## Issues fixed

 1. Cannot set properties of undefined (setting 'onclick'): I was using a function that I actually didn't need.
 I removed the function and the issue was gone.
 2. Cannot read properties of null (reading 'classList'): I was trying to add a class property to an element that didn't exist (past questions).
-In my progressUpdate() function a past question exists only if runningQuestion is in runningQuestion[1], while in runningQuestion[0] past questions don't exists since runningQuestion[0] is the first question.
-So with an if stamement I made the code generating the error, running only if runningQuestion !== 0.
+In my `progressUpdate()` function a past question exists only if runningQuestion is in `runningQuestion[1]`, while in `runningQuestion[0]` past questions don't exists since `runningQuestion[0]` is the first question.
+So with an if stamement I made the code generating the error, running only if `runningQuestion !== 0`.
 This worked.
 3. Override iPhone / iPad default styling of submit button.
 The button isn't styled as declared in the CSS.
 Solution: add to the class .button `-webkit-appearance: none;`.
 [Stackoverflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
 4. On mobile yes / no buttons were retaining the :hover styling after being clicked.
 I made the hover styling exist only for devices where hover is real with a media query.
 [Stackoverflow](https://stackoverflow.com/questions/23885255/how-to-remove-ignore-hover-css-style-on-touch-devices).